 We want to know you better.
 We want you to know us better.
 That’s why we’ve expanded our roster of volunteer days, tours, and outreach events, not to mention our social media channels and e-news offerings.
-From volunteer days to wildflower tours to Habitat pub nights, there are plenty of ways to know us and the Northwest better.
+From volunteer days to wildflower tours to Habitap pub nights, there are plenty of ways to know us and the Northwest better.
 Pick one (or two or three) and RSVP or sign up.
-Because more we all experience the Northwest together, the more we’ll all be invested in its future.
+Because the more we experience the Northwest together, the more invested we are in its future.

 We like to keep our calendar of tours and events full, especially in the Northwest’s (somewhat) drier months.
 Please join us!
-Our tours are a fabulous, low-cost way to get out on our properties and to learn the inside story of our work to make the Northwest better.
+Our tours are a fabulous, immersive way to get out on our properties and to learn how we work to make the Northwest better.
 We also host picnics and pub nights.
-View all of our upcoming tours and events.
-Or email tour and events guru Hannah Carlton with questions.
+View all of our upcoming tours or email us with questions.
+You can also browse all of our upcoming events.

-Live in Multnomah County or Lake Oswego?
-Join our Backyard Habitat Program.
-Run in collaboration with the Audubon Society of Portland, the program encourages people to remove noxious weeds, plant with Willamette Valley native plants, and manage storm water, among other good gardening practices.
-Since 2009, some 2,000 people have signed up and 500 yards have become Certified Backyard Habitats.
+Live in Multnomah County, Lake Oswego, Gresham, or Fairview?
+Join our Backyard Habitat Certification Program.
+Run in collaboration with the Audubon Society of Portland, the program encourages people to remove noxious weeds, plant with Willamette Valley native plants, and manage stormwater, among other good gardening practices.
+Since 2009, enrollment has expanded to include some 3,000 properties covering 650 urban acres across four cities.
 (Wow!)
-The program is getting a beautiful new website in July, which will tell you everything you need to know.
-Until then, you can email Backyard Habitat Program Manager Gaylen Beatty.